 By default, your Mac uses either zsh or bash as the command-line interpreter for the login shell and interactive shell:

-- zsh (Z shell) is the default shell for all newly created user accounts, starting with the macOS Catalina beta, currently available only to members of the Apple Developer Program.
+- zsh (Z shell) is the default shell for all newly created user accounts, starting with macOS Catalina.

 - bash is the default shell in macOS Mojave and earlier.